1971 Stanley Cup Final: Game summaries

 Brothers Frank and Peter Mahovlich starred for the Canadiens, scoring nine goals in the seven-game final series.
 Ken Dryden debuted for the Canadiens, while this was Jean Beliveau's last Finals appearance.
 He ended his career with ten championships.
 This was only the second time that the road team won a game seven in Finals history.
 The only previous time it happened was when the Toronto Maple Leafs defeated the Detroit Red Wings 2–1 in game seven in the 1945 Stanley Cup Final in Detroit.
 Montreal also won the series despite losing the first two games on the road; none happened again until 2009, when the Pittsburgh Penguins defeated the Red Wings in game seven by the same 2–1 score after losing the first two games to the Red Wings.
 The next seven-game Stanley Cup Final did not occur until the 1987 Stanley Cup Final with the Edmonton Oilers and the Philadelphia Flyers.

+Game one

+Despite Ken Dryden making 56 saves in net for Montreal in game one, Chicago would emerge victorious, with Jim Pappin scoring the game winning goal in double overtime to give the Black Hawks a 2–1 victory and a 1–0 lead in the series.